writethedocs/www/docs/conf/au/2017/index.rst

                           Friday
                         </p>
                         <p class="schedule-home__desc">
-                          The main day of the mini-conference.
-                          We will be running our main track in the Meeting Room at the Meat Market.
+                          This is a one day conference held in the Meeting Room at the Meat Market.
                         </p>
                       </div>
                     </div>